rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 ## Polymorphization

-As mentioned above, monomorphisation produces fast code, but it comes at the cost of compile time and binary size.
+As mentioned above, monomorphization produces fast code, but it comes at the cost of compile time and binary size.
 [MIR optimizations](../mir/optimizations.md) can help a bit with this.
 Another optimization currently under development is called _polymorphization_.